What Happens When You Numb Emotions: Why Connection and Love Can Feel Muted

 What would love offer me in this moment?

-Can I let the unconditional love from my animal in and love myself like they love me?
+Can I let the unconditional love from my animal in and love myself as they love me?
 Your animal holds you in their love for you as you find your way.
 Your relationship remains a mutual exchange of love throughout your journey.

 You don’t know or have the answers to these questions; your willingness to get curious is where real change begins.
 This is how you stay open to yourself, to your emotions, and to the profound bond you have and share with your animal.